cityofaustin/atd-postgrest/README.md

 As well, each postgREST service requires a unique (32-char minimum) JWT secret.
 The var can be named as you wish, and must be referenced in `docker-compose.yaml` (look there for example).

+The environment file should be named `env` and stored in the root of the repository.
+Values can be sourced from 1Password in the `atd-postgrest` entry of the developer vault.

 ### Docker

 Each postgREST service must be defined in `docker-compose.yaml`.
 The service name defined in the compose yaml wil be referenced as a host in the HA proxy config.